Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **`main.js`**: [25 warning](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jshint-warnings.png), [6 undefined variables](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jshint-undefined.png) and [1 unused variable](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jshint-unused.png)

+1. **25 Warnings**<br>
+Most of them are expressions being used in ES6 (e.g. arrow function and let / const, ) Fixed them by putting /*jshint esversion: 6 */ on main.js as suggested.
+There are 2 that semicolon is missing so solve the issues by putting semicolonn on them.
+My understanding was not to use semicolon for curly braces, however it is required for statements by looking at [StackOverflow post](https://stackoverflow.com/questions/2717949/when-should-i-use-a-semicolon-after-curly-braces).

 **--- Functions ---**<br>
 When I complete the core functions of JavaScript for Speed Typing game, I test it using **[Jasmine](https://jasmine.github.io/)** which is a framework for testing JavaScript code to see if they work.